codepath/android_guides/Animations.md

 ## Particle Effects

+Use the third-party [Leonids](https://github.com/plattysoft/Leonids) library for simple particle effects.
 Particle systems are often used in games for a wide range of purposes: Explosions, fire, smoke, etc. This effects can also be used on normal apps to add an element of "juiciness" or Playful Design.
 Here's an example of particle motion:

 ![Particles](http://www.plattysoft.com/wp-content/uploads/2014/05/leonids_confeti.gif)